 The Alumni Course Audit Program allows GW alumni as well as DC residents 60 years of age and older who reside in the neighborhoods surrounding GW's Foggy Bottom and Mount Vernon campuses the opportunity to attend a wide selection of GW courses on a not- for-credit basis.
+This program has been suspended during COVID and its continuation will be reviewed in January 2022 for the future.
 For more information visit the Alumni Course Audit Website.
 Note: Only residential courses are available for alumni audit.